alejandroreynagit/Advanced_Lane_Detection/README.md

 This project has been challenging and of course very interesting.
 Some exploration and update can be performed in the thresholdins process, thinking on combining different filters.
 For this project I selected the HLS to work with, but a combination might yield in better results during lane estimation.

 Also, the warping stage could be dynamic instead of fixed tuned, we have to somehow ensure straight lines!
 Moreover, under some scenarios (on challenging videos) the current version lane detection is not 100% accurate, there are bigger shadows, cars, irregular street conditions, etc. to be highly considered.
-These conditions can be tackled by storing information related to previous video frames, thus in cases where lanes jump drastically ot get lost, they can be validated by using past references, mean values, etc., making the detection cleaner.
+These conditions can be tackled by storing information related to previous video frames, thus in cases where lanes jump drastically or get lost, they can be validated by using past references, mean values, etc., making the detection cleaner.

 Thank you for reading this report.